XpiritBV/BuildingModernWebApplicationsWorkshop/Readme.md

 # Workshop Building modern web applications using .NET Core and Angular
 Welcome to the workshop "Building modern web applications using .NET Core and Angular".

-In this workshop you will create a .NET Core application with a Single Page Application frontend and learn how to create and design a solution for modern web applications running in a Docker ecosystem.
+In this workshop you will create a .NET Core application with a Single Page Application frontend in Angular and learn how to create and design a solution for modern web applications running in a Docker ecosystem.

 To get the best experience with the hands-on-labs it is recommended that you prepare the following:
 - Laptop for development and running containers